Molcas/OpenMolcas/doc/source/users.guide/programs/caspt2.rst

               </KEYWORD>

 :kword:`NDIAgonal`
-  Active FCIQMC-CASPT2 in non-pseudo-canonical orbitals, i.e. using a non-diagonal Fock operator.
+  Activiate FCIQMC-CASPT2 in non-pseudo-canonical orbitals, i.e. using a non-diagonal Fock operator.
 As a consequence the entire eight-index 4 RDM needs to be computed and contracted with the Fock matrix on the fly.
-Despite being computationally more costly, very often the number of walkers required to stabilise the dynamic is considerably less than running in pseudo-canonical orbitals.
+Despite being computationally more costly, very often the number of walkers required to stabilise the dynamics is considerably smaller than running in pseudo-canonical orbitals.
 This option is therefore highly recommended.

   .. xmldoc:: <KEYWORD MODULE="CASPT2" NAME="NDIAGONAL" APPEAR="NON-DIAGONAL-CASPT2 (M7)" KIND="SINGLE" LEVEL="BASIC">